How to write a resignation letter | Tips and templates

 Crafting your own letter of resignation

-Using the templates above, craft your own unique resignation letter that takes into account the sector you work in, your position, the person receiving the letter and whether they require any industry-specific information.
+Using the templates above, you should craft your own unique resignation letter that takes into account the sector you work in, your position, the person receiving the letter and whether they require any industry-specific information.